 - 1. The LTCFP was BOT approved on March 17, 2020.
-A budget has not yet been identified for the plan, however, the identification of the top (3) sustainability initiatives should still be worked on. - Agah is working to secure funding mainly for the Sustainability Plan, Underground Utilities mapping program and Integrated Energy Plan.
+Some budget has been identified for the critical mission plans, however, the identification of the top (3) including sustainability initiatives and infrastructure still a priority. - 2.
+Agah is working to secure funding mainly for the Sustainability Plan, Underground Utilities mapping program and Integrated Energy Plan.
 They are mission critical for a potential future bond and for the colleges.
-When the funds are available and approved the colleges will be engaged to form the committee and hire the consultant.
+When the funds are available and approved the colleges will be engaged to form the committee and hire the consultant. - 3.
+The Sustainability Master Plan is the most important of the three plans.
+It will be submitted to the BOT in November 2020.
+Funding has been set aside to procure a Sustainability Consultant to help develop the plan Districtwide.

-3. Total Cost of Ownership (TOC):
+4. Total Cost of Ownership (TOC):

 - i.
 Agah stated that the district will be working with the colleges to develop a TCO prototype that will be applicable to all of the colleges.
 The TCO prototype is a requirement for Accreditation as well as for the Bond.
 It will capture all utilities, maintenance, custodial and grounds.
 The process is ongoing.
 Agah requested thoughts from the colleges: - ii.
-Jones inquired if the TCO includes the O&M and personnel portion and suggested developing a matrix or standard benchmark so that when the Board is approving the development of a new facility there will be some correlation to staffing needs to maintain it. - iii.
+Jones inquired if the TCO includes the O&M and personnel portion and suggested developing a matrix or standard benchmark so that when the Board is approving the development of a new facility there will be some correlation to staffing needs to maintain it. iii.
 There are APPA standards in place to maintain custodial and grounds staffing levels.
-The colleges need to decide what level of the standards to put in place. - iv.
+The colleges need to decide what level of the standards to put in place. - iii.
 West stated RCC's Accrediting group requested additional documentation with regards to TCO.
 It will come up when they meet with the District.
 RCC has a template from 2015 forward that was used for TCO.
-They specifically wanted to know what the staffing model is. - v.
+They specifically wanted to know what the staffing model is. - iv.
 Collins stated that NC has a TCO calculator that takes into consideration the APPA standards.
-For new construction NC has to make sure a total TCO for the building is in the design phase. - vi.
-West suggested a standardized model of a TCO calculator should be used across the district using the same matrix. - vii.
-Every RFP sent for Architectural services will include the requirement to provide TCO for projects in design. - viii.
+For new construction NC has to make sure a total TCO for the building is in the design phase. - v.
+West suggested a standardized model of a TCO calculator should be used across the district using the same matrix. - vi.
+Every RFP sent for Architectural services will include the requirement to provide TCO for projects in design. - vii.
 Mohtasham stated there are 3 different models at this time.
-Three new projects will begin soon, FPD wants to be sure that the TCO model is part of each contract.
-Mohtasham is meeting with the three college Facilities Directors to go over the draft model, then a final review will be scheduled to include the VPs of Business Services to finalize a standard District-wide TCO to be used on all projects moving forward.
+Three new projects will begin soon; FPD wants to be sure that the TCO model is part of each contract.